 These ‘anti-virus’ cards are ineffective in preventing Covid-19 infection, experts say

 Multiple posts shared hundreds of times on Facebook purport to show a “virus removal card” that can prevent infection from Covid-19 when worn around the neck.
-The claim is misleading; scientists told AFP that the cards are not effective in protecting the wearer from Covid-19.
+The claim is false: scientists told AFP that the cards are not effective in protecting the wearer from Covid-19.

 Three photos of a man wearing and holding the purported “virus removal cards” were published here on a Facebook page for an online shop on November 20, 2020.
 The post was shared almost 600 times.